That thou art blamed shall not be thy defect,

 is to be persuaded to recover his logical relationship with the Mistress and

-that elevate the single male to the status of an idol, as do the rival poets, by
+that elevate the single male to the status of an idol, as do the alien Poets, by

 embellishing his better qualities.